kovetskiy/mark/README.md

    --parents-delimiter value                     The delimiter used for the nested parent (default: "/") [$MARK_PARENTS_DELIMITER]
    --mermaid-provider value                      defines the mermaid provider to use.
 Supported options are: cloudscript, mermaid-go. (default: "cloudscript") [$MARK_MERMAID_PROVIDER]
    --mermaid-scale value                         defines the scaling factor for mermaid renderings. (default: 1) [$MARK_MERMAID_SCALE]
+   --include-path value                          Path for shared includes, used as a fallback if the include doesn't exist in the current directory. [$MARK_INCLUDE_PATH]
    --help, -h                                    show help --version, -v                                 print the version
 ```